 To achieve the second objective, you need to combine this data with your sales revenues.
 How?
 Well, this is where a CRM solution comes in very handy.
 Not only does it help collect NPS data about each customer, it also cross references Customer Satisfaction data with sales data.
 In that way you can assess the extent to which your brand ambassadors (or promoters) contribute to your business growth and, as a consequence, what needs to be done to turn your detractors and passive customers into promoters of your brand.

-Customer Service refers to “the advice and assistance given by the company to customers before, during and after buying or using its products / services” (Customer Experience (CX) vs Customer Service: What They Are and Why They Matter).
+Customer Service refers to “the advice and assistance given by the company to customers before, during and after buying or using its products / services”.

 Too often, Customer Service is viewed as a necessary evil when, in fact, it is quite the opposite!
 Customer Service is a means of increasing Customer Satisfaction and creating new sales opportunities.
 We don’t need to explain how solving your customers’ complaints can positively impact their satisfaction.
 How, then, can we turn these complaints into further sales?